byteninja010/zephyra/README.md

 3. View your reflection history
 4. Track your personal growth over time

+### Using Mind Canvas 🎨
+1. Navigate to Dashboard and click "Start Drawing" on the Mind Canvas card
+2. Choose colors from the emotional palette
+3. Draw freely on the canvas - express your feelings through art
+4. Adjust brush size as needed
+5. Click "✨ Reveal My Mood" when ready
+6. Receive AI-powered mood analysis including:
+   - Detected mood with emoji
+   - Poetic mood description
+   - Color and stroke pattern analysis
+   - Personalized activity suggestion
+   - Encouraging message
+7. Create another drawing or explore your canvas history
+8. All canvas moods are automatically saved to your mood history

+See [MIND_CANVAS_README.md](MIND_CANVAS_README.md) for detailed documentation.

 ## 🚀 Current Status

 The platform currently includes:
 - **AI-powered chat system** with voice and text support
 - **Session management** with scheduling and instant sessions
 - **Mood tracking** and reflection tools
+- **Mind Canvas** - AI-powered mood analysis from drawings (NEW!)
 - **User authentication** and profile management
 - **Personalized AI responses** based on user context
 - **Audio processing** with speech-to-text and text-to-speech